EQuS/bosonic/README.md

 pip install --upgrade .
 ```

 If you also want to download the dependencies needed to run optional tutorials, please use `pip install --upgrade .[dev]` or `pip install --upgrade '.[dev]'` (for `zsh` users).

+***Please Note:***
+For now, you will also have to manually install the `jaxquantum` dependency, to learn how to do so please visit: [https://github.com/EQuS/jaxquantum](https://github.com/EQuS/jaxquantum).

 #### Installation for Devs